 He's the potato chip.
 He's junk food.
 It's time for me to diet!

 Out in the yard, I trimmed roses, felt better as I laughed about Mr. Potato Chip.
 My entrée would be home soon.
 I went back in the house and started cooking for him.

 While things were in the oven, I redressed and put on fresh makeup.
 We ate with candlelight and a bottle of pinot wine.
 After dessert, we had Drambuie to warm the glow of our repast.
 I was again a wife.
 I enjoyed making and being my husband's entrée, back to who I, in reality, was.

 I erased thoughts of Mr. Potato Chip, put him in the kid’s Mr. Potato Head category, a joke.

-The confrontation by his true love, her slung shoe, her scream, “Bitch, you, you fucking whore” slur, my shoulder pain, all left behind, so I assumed.
+The confrontation by his true love, her slung shoe, her scream, “Slut, you, you fucking whore” slur, my shoulder pain, all left behind, so I assumed.

-My premonition driving to William’s, however, came back to haunt me.
+My premonition driving to William’s and they, however, came back to haunt me.

 Author Notes: Confronted by another woman an adulteress wife realizes her lover dosn't love her, has no respect for her and she is best off without him.

 She thinks it's over but it's just begining.